How to cook picanha steak in the style of Brazilian churrasco. Enjoy a flavorful charcoal grilled steak that melts in your mouth.

 Read on for relevant information and step-by-step pictures (2 mins)

-A picanha steak is carved from the top sirloin cap beef cut, also popular by the name coulotte.
-This is a triangular shaped muscle that caps the sirloin, hence the name.
-The cut is known simply as picanha in Portuguese, pronounced pee·kaa·nyuh.
+The cut of beef is known simply as picanha in Portuguese, pronounced pee·kaa·nyuh.
 Traditionally it is cooked skewered over charcoals – slowly and with gusto.

 It is the best loved Brazilian churrasco steak and for a good reason.
 A grilled picanha is tender and juicy thanks to its good marbling and generous fat band.
 The thick and firm layer of fat slowly melts and moistens the meat and adds to its already rich beefy flavor.